CinisSec/published-notes/README.md

 # Published Notes
 Hey there!

-So I've decided to publish some of my notes on github, I hope you get something out of it if you're reading this.
+So I've decided to publish some of my notes on github.
+If you're reading this, I hope you get something out of it.

+Grey